 Admittedly, what it takes to make a person whole again is subject to what a jury or judge in a particular venue may say.
 At the same time, the value of an injury claim is based on the experience of both the attorneys and adjusters before any verdict is heard.
 Those experiences help gauge what is normal and customary regarding the value of a claim, and whether or not a certain dollar amount is sufficient to indemnify properly.

-Total loss.
-This is a term used to declare that the cost of repairing a damaged vehicle is more than the actual cash value (ACV) of that vehicle.
+- Total loss.
+This is a term in our glossary of insurance terms used to declare that the cost of repairing a damaged vehicle is more than the actual cash value (ACV) of that vehicle.
 Total loss is a mathematical formula and not necessarily an indicator of the apparent severity of the damage.

 For example, if a 1979 Chevy Vega is hit from behind, repairing even a small amount of damage could exceed the value of the vehicle as a whole.
 In such a case, the Chevy Vega would be deemed a total loss.
 This is true even if the car is still drivable.
 With newer or more expensive vehicles, it takes more damage for a vehicle to be deemed a total loss.

 In summary, if the cost of repair is higher than the car’s value, the vehicle will be totaled — no questions asked.

 - Injuries.
 This term refers to harm or damage to one’s body as a direct result of an auto accident.
 Sometimes the victim of an auto accident is questioned by an adjuster and asked whether or not they were injured.
 Because the word “injury” almost sounds like someone who just returned home from war, the average person may sometimes answer with “no,” even though they are, in fact, very sore.
 You must be very careful with your answer here.